eclipse/kapua/README.md

 Kapua comes with a framework that you can use to simulate Kura gateways.
 It can be used to test your Kapua deployments easily.
 See [Simulator documentation](docs/user-manual/en/simulator.md) for more info.

 #### More deployment info
-Installing and running a demo using Docker is easy but it's not the only way.
-There are other scenarios that the users may be interested to.
+Installing and running a demo using Docker is easy, but it's not the only way.
+There are other scenarios that the users may be interested in.
 We provide advanced setup scenarios in the following guides:

 * [Running with Docker](deployment/docker/README.md)
 * [Running with OpenShift](docs/developer-guide/en/running.md#openshift)